-Consumers are constantly exposed to new ways to alter purchasing behaviours.
+Consumers are constantly exposed to new ways of altering their purchasing behaviours.
 For the last several years, a more dedicated interest in sustainable, zero-waste shopping has become a priority for many.

 However, the availability of zero-waste stores is still growing.
-Even where these stores are unavailable, the concepts they promote have a lasting impact on how people view grocers and their relationship with shopping.
+Even when these stores are unavailable, the concepts that they promote have a lasting impact on how people view grocers and their relationship with shopping.

 How will zero-waste stores pan out and leave a lasting mark on buyers?